bring/developer-site/content/api/booking/customs.md

 - Business Parcel
 - PickUp Parcel
+- Letter Packet (3639)

 Sending customs information as part of a booking request only applies to the aforementioned products.

 When included during booking, the customs information will be sent electronically from Bring to the destination country.

-If sending customs information, the following elements are to be used:

-- quantity (required)
-- goodsDescription (required)
-- customsArticleNumber (optional)
-- itemNetWeightInKg (required)
-- tarriffLineAmount (required)
-- currency (required)
-- countryOfOrigin (required)
-- natureOfTransaction (required)

 Please refer to the _Request params_ section below for more details about the elements.
 [Customs tariff codes (tolltariffnummer)](http://tolltariffen.toll.no/).